Statistics and Data Science

 The Engineering & Applied Science Librarian focuses on titles in mathematical and theoretical statistics.

-There is also collaboration and consultation with the librarians for the School of Management, Economics, Political Science, and Forestry and Environmental Studies.
+There is also collaboration and consultation with the librarians for the School of Management, Economics, Political Science, and Environmental Studies.